Automattic/jetpack/docker/README.md

     xdebug.idekey = VSCODE

-Now, in the XDebug Helper for Chrome, under IDE Key, select 'Other' and add 'VSCODE' as the key, and save.
+Now, in the Xdebug Helper for Chrome, under IDE Key, select 'Other' and add 'VSCODE' as the key, and save.

 Run the debugger